-- Resources – An extensive library of resources is available that can be filtered by topic.
-Some of the more popular topics include tips on resume writing and cover letters plus the best action verbs to use to describe your accomplishments.
+- Resources – An extensive library that can be filtered by topic and college.
+Popular topics include tips on resume writing and cover letters plus the best action verbs to use to describe your accomplishments.

-- Jobs and Internships – Employment opportunities for UNT students and alumni that can be filtered by college and by job type are available as Featured Jobs and Internships.
+- Featured Jobs and Internships – Employment opportunities for UNT students and alumni that can be filtered by college and by job type.

-- Handshake – Thousands of jobs and internships posted by employers and open to all UNT students and alumni are available on Handshake.
+- Handshake – Hosts thousands of jobs and internships posted by employers seeking UNT students and alumni.

-- What can I do with this major? – Are you wondering What can I do with this major?
-This website provides information about careers that are commonly pursued by students in your major or field of study.
+- What can I do with this major? – Information about careers that are commonly pursued by students in a particular major or field of study.

 Virtual Events and Video Resources